Boundary topological orders of (4+1)d fermionic $\mathbb{Z}_{2N}^{\mathrm{F}}$ SPT states: Introduction

-We will consider whether this kind of anomaly can be saturated by a symmetric gapped state without breaking the $\Z_{2N}^\rF$ symmetry.
-Assuming that the symmetric gapped state is described by a TQFT, the constraint derived by Cordova and Ohmori in \sRef{CordovaOhmori2} showed that this is not possible when $N\nmid \nu$.
-On the other hand, when $N\mid \nu$, no such obstructions are known to exist.
-It is an interesting and important question to understand what types of topological orders can saturate the anomaly.
-In addition, one would naturally like to know what is the ``simplest" topological order satisfying the anomaly constraint.
+Microscopically, we consider whether the $\Z_{2N}^\rF$ anomaly can be saturated by a symmetric gapped state as the boundary theory of \spd{4} $\Z_{2N}^\rF$ FSPT, realized via the block state construction \cite{SongPRX2017}.
+Assuming that the symmetric gapped state at the low energy is described by a TQFT, the no-go theorem shown by Cordova and Ohmori in \sRef{CordovaOhmori2} suggests that when $N\nmid \nu$ there exists no gapped boundary TQFT description.
+On the other hand, when $N\mid \nu$, no such obstructions should exist.
+Thus we would like to understand what topological orders are sufficient to saturate the anomaly.
+In particular, we provide a microscopic construction of the symmetric gapped boundary state, which can be unfolded in the following steps:

-To address this question, we consider a UV deformation of the Weyl fermions by a spatially-inhomogeneous mass term.
-It breaks the $\Z_{2N}^\rF$ symmetry, but preserves a $C_N\times\Z_2^\rF$ symmetry.
-Here $C_N$ denotes the $N$-fold rotation symmetry in \spd{3}.
-The resulting $C_N\times \Z_2^\rF$ symmetry is still anomalous, which manifests as chiral fermions appearing on the rotation axis (while the fermions are gapped away from the axis).
-The number of chiral fermions is precisely given by the anomaly index $\nu$.
-This is not a coincidence: these two symmetry groups, $\Z_{2N}^\rF$ and $C_N\times \Z_2^\rF$, are known to be related via the ``crystalline correspondence principle"~\cite{ThorngrenElse2018, Cheng:2018aaz, ZhangPRB2020, Manjunath:2022hbm}.
-Namely, the classifications of topological theories with these symmetries are always isomorphic.
-For SPT phases, the classification turns out to be $\Z_{16}$ for both cases when $N=2$.
+\begin{enumerate} \item We start from \spd{3} Weyl fermions.
+They have anomalous $\Z_{2N}^\rF$ symmetry and can be viewed as the boundary states of a \spd{4} $\Z_{2N}^{\rF}$ FSPT.
+In Section \ref{sec:crystalline}, we consider a UV deformation of the Weyl fermions by a spatially-inhomogeneous mass term.
+It breaks the $\Z_{2N}^\rF$ symmetry while preserving a $C_N\times\Z_2^\rF$ symmetry.
+The resulting $C_N\times \Z_2^\rF$ symmetry is still anomalous, which manifests as chiral fermions appearing on the \spd{1} rotational axis (while the fermions are gapped away from the axis).
+The number of chiral fermions signaling the anomalous $C_N \times \Z_2^\rF$ symmetry is precisely given by the anomaly index $\nu$ of $\Z_{2N}^\rF$ symmetry of the Weyl fermion.
+In fact, these two symmetry groups, $\Z_{2N}^\rF$ and $C_N\times \Z_2^\rF$, are known to be related via the ``crystalline correspondence principle"~\cite{ThorngrenElse2018, Cheng:2018aaz, ZhangPRB2020, Manjunath:2022hbm}.
+Namely, the classifications of invertible TQFTs with these symmetries are isomorphic.
+For SPT phases, the classification turns out to be $\Z_{16}$ for both cases when $N=2$. \item To gap out the chiral fermions on the \spd{1} rotational axis, in Section \ref{sec:block state} we generalize the approach in [\onlinecite{Yang2024}] to provide explicit constructions of gapped boundary states for $\nu$ being a multiple of $N$.
+Namely, the boundary microscopic construction inherits from the bulk block state by taking a spatial slice with additional invertible phases $\cal{F}$'s arranged in a $C_N$-symmetric way.
+To symmetrically gap out the gapless modes, we tentatively extend the $C_N$ to a larger symmetry group $C_{N'}$ to trivialize the $C_N$ anomaly